punnch/go-tutorials/README.md

 # 🚀 Go Tutorials Collection
 ## 📖 Description
-This repository contains Go code while following video tutorials This repository is for **personal learning**
+This repository contains Go code while following video tutorials.
+This repository is for **personal learning**

 ---